< Back

 *Virgin and Child with St John and St Anne ('The Burlington House Cartoon').
 Paper mounted on canvas, 142 x 106.

 The fragile cartoon, drawn with charcoal and chalk on eight sheets of paper glued together, is not pricked or incised for transfer to panel, and there is no evidence that it was ever used for a painting by Leonardo or his pupils.
-It is probably earlier than the painting in the Louvre, which differs considerably in composition, but the dates of the two versions are controversial.
+It is possibly earlier than the painting in the Louvre, which differs considerably in composition, but the dates of the two versions are controversial.
 One theory is that the London cartoon was drawn in Milan in response to a commission from Louis XII made immediately after the French king entered the city in October 1499.
 (Louis XII had good reason to commission a painting of St Anne at this time, as he had just taken Anne of Brittany as his second wife.)
 Another theory is that it belongs to Leonardo’s second Florentine period and was drawn in connection with the commission for an altarpiece for the church of Santissima Annunziata.
-Yet a third theory – one currently favoured – is that it was drawn in Milan in 1507-8 in response to a later commission from the King of France.
+A third theory, one often currently favoured, is that it was drawn in Milan in 1507-8 in response to a later commission from the King of France.
+Yet another theory (published very recently by Per Rumberg in the September 2024 issue of the Burlington Magazine) is that the cartoon was presented by Leonardo upon his brief return from Milan to Florence in 1507 as an unsolicited proposal for the altarpiece for the Council Hall (Sala del Gran Consiglio) of the Palazzo della Signoria.
+(The altarpiece had been commissioned in 1498 from Filippino Lippi, who died in April 1504, and was not reassigned to Fra Bartolommeo until November 1510.)

 An oil painting by Bernardino Luini based on the cartoon (but including the additional figure of St Joseph) is in the Ambrosiana, Milan.
 The cartoon is said to have still belonged to Luini’s son, Aurelio, in 1585.
 It was brought to Venice by John Udny before 1763, and by 1791 it was in the Royal Academy’s collection in London.
 It was purchased by the National Arts Collections Fund and presented to the National Gallery in October 1962, after £800,000 had been raised by public subscription.